 Why Do Cats Scratch?

+If scratching happens on your sofa or carpet, it’s often just your cat’s way of finding something engaging to do.
 We actually have a whole separate article explaining all the reasons cats scratch – it's worth a read! >> Why Do Cats Scratch Things?

 Understanding Your Cat's Scratching Style